-O CONSTRUCTION OF PELLA PARK CRICKET PITCH IN PORTERVILLE: 30 MAY 2019
+CONSTRUCTION OF PELLA PARK CRICKET PITCH IN PORTERVILLE: 30 MAY 2019 over the newly constructed cricket pitch on 17 June 2019.

 The cricket pitch at Pella Park was constructed and new cricket nets with movable gates were installed.
 Community members were engaged and a handover was done for the Cricket club players and community cricket players.
-In remembrance of June 16 commemoration, the community were handed over the newly constructed cricket pitch on 17 June 2019.
+In remembrance of June 16 commemoration, the community were handed